Understanding the legal implications of cat bites and scratches

 In some cases, a landlord or property owner may also be held liable for injuries caused by a cat that was allowed to roam freely on their property.
 This can occur if the landlord was aware of the cat’s presence and failed to take appropriate measures to remove it or prevent it from injuring someone.

-See also The Legal Consequences of Noncompliance with Dog Vaccination Laws
+See also The Legal Status of Cat Declawing

 Lawsuits Related to Cat Bites and Scratches